Signals¶

 ExoSense Data Types Schema Document

-Signals can not change type or unit once they are created, as these are important for source of truth, all data is stored in these formats and therefore can not be changed once created.
+Signals sourced from an external channel can not change type or unit once they are created, as these are important for source of truth and all data is stored in these formats and therefore can not be changed once created.
+Signals that are created as the outlet of a transform have flexibility here.

 Custom Units